 How to Deploy a Java Application to Production on Code Capsules

-If you don’t already have a Code Capsules account, head to the site and click the “Sign Up” button in the top right.
-Enter your details to create an account, or log into an existing one.
+If you don’t already have an account, navigate to the Code Capsules site and click the “Sign Up” button in the top right corner of the screen.
+Enter your details to create an account, or log in to an existing one.

-Create a Space for Your Apps
+Create a Space for your Apps

 Link to GitHub

-To link the repository, click the profile image at the top right of the screen.
-Next, find the “GitHub” button under GitHub Details.
+To link to GitHub, click your profile image at the top right of the Code Capsules screen and find the “GitHub” button under “GitHub Details”.

 - Select "Only Select Repositories".

 Select "Team Settings" in the top navigation bar to switch to the Team Settings tab.

 Click on the "Modify" button under the Team Repos section, and an “Edit Team Repos” screen will slide in from the right.
 Click “Add” next to the demo repo, and then “Confirm”.
 All the Spaces in your Team will now have access to this repo.

 A Capsule provides the server for hosting an application on Code Capsules.